Published on

 Table of Contents

-Ways to disable Android Auto
+Ways to Disable Android Auto

 Android Auto Uninstall option

-How to disconnect Android Auto wireless
+How to Disconnect Android Auto Wirelessly

 Step 1.
 Go to your Android phone’s settings;